Not affiliated with The United States Office of Personnel Management or any government agency

 In 2021, the recordkeeping system for the TSP will automatically know if the account holder is eligible for catch-ups by their birth year.
 Once the system sees that the eligible individual has reached the standard contributions limit, it will acknowledge the contribution as a catch-up.
 There will be no forms or separate payroll records needed in this new process.

-Other Jennifer Vernon Articles
+Contact Jennifer Vernon

 Are You Contributing to Your TSP Correctly? by Jennifer Vernon